 - M.A. in Strategic and International Studies (Professional)

 The Institute awards students a Certificate of Graduate Study upon successful completion of 20 credit hours (five courses) in one of the following areas of specialization: American Foreign Policy; Comparative Political Culture; Conflict Prevention; Corporate Statecraft; Counterintelligence; Counterterrorism; Cyber Statecraft; Economic Statecraft; Homeland Security; Intelligence; International Politics; National Security Affairs; Nonviolent Conflict; Peace Building, Stabilization, and Humanitarian Affairs; Public Diplomacy and Strategic Influence; Strategic Communication; Strategic Soft Power; and Statecraft (Online).

-IWP has partnerships with the United States Naval War College, the United States Army, and agencies in the intelligence community.
+IWP has partnerships with the United States Naval War College, United States Navy Information Dominance N2/N6, and agencies in the intelligence community.

 Students have the option in enrolling in individual courses for credit or as auditors.